 State departments and agencies, including State institutions of higher education, also issue revenue bonds for business type activities, as well as bonds and/or notes for the purchase of equipment and construction of facilities and infrastructure.
 With the exception of the University of Colorado, which is governed by an elected Board of Regents, the institutions of higher education are governed by boards whose members are appointed by the Governor with the consent of the State Senate.
-See Notes 24 and 25 to the State's Fiscal Year 2015-16 Unaudited BFS appended to this Official Statement for a discussion of such bonds and notes outstanding as of June 30, 2016, and of those issued after June 30, 2016, but before publication of the Fiscal Year 2015-16 BFS.
-The revenue bonds and certificates of participation listed in such Notes have in most cases been publicly offered, while the notes payable listed in such Notes have financings directly with banks or other financial institutions.
+See Notes 24, 25 and 45 to the State's Fiscal Year 2014-15 CAFR appended to this Official Statement for a discussion of such bonds and notes outstanding as of June 30, 2015, and of those issued after June 30, 2015, but before publication of the Fiscal Year 2014-15 CAFR.
+The revenue bonds and certificates of participation listed in such Notes have in most cases been publicly offered, while the notes payable listed in such Notes have generally been private financings directly with banks or other financial institutions.
 The State has contingent moral obligations to intercept revenue and make certain debt payments on notes and bonds issued by State school districts in the event they fail to make a required payment to the holders of such notes and bonds.
-See Note 43 to the State's Fiscal Year 2015-16 Unaudited BFS appended to this Official Statement.
+See Note 43 to the State's Fiscal Year 2014 15 CAFR appended to this Official Statement.